kishimisu/Crash-NST-Modding-Tool/README.md

 ### Menu Options

 - **Open Level Explorer**: (Ctrl+E) Opens the level explorer for the current archive.
-If the `Load models` option is selected, it will first scan for every model in the archive and extract them if they haven't already been extracted.
-Then, it will scan for level files (under the maps/ folder) for `igEntites` (white), `CEntities` (green), `CPhyisicalEntities` (red) and `CGameEntities` (blue).
+This will scan for level files (under the maps/ folder) for `igEntites` (white), `CEntities` (green), `CPhyisicalEntities` (red) and `CGameEntities` (blue).
 If it's able to find a corresponding model, it will be loaded in the scene, otherwise a sphere will be displayed at its location.

-- **Load Models**: Whether to extract and load model files or not.
-If not, all models will be replaced with spheres.

 - **Show Splines**: Whether to show `igSplineControlPoints` (camera paths, bonus platform paths...)

 - **Show entity links**: Whether to show links between `CEntities` and their corresponding spawner.

+- **Show grass**: Some levels contain grass, and grass models can take quite some time to extract compared to other models.
+It's disabled by default for quick load times.

 - **Show all objects**: Some objects related to clouds, shadows, leaves, terrain... are not displayed correctly and are hidden by default.
 You can select this to show them anyway.

+- **Render at full resolution**: This option only has effect for retina/2K/4K displays.
+By default the scene is rendered at a maximum resolution of 1080p for performance.
+You can choose to display it at native resolution by checking this option.

 ### Focus in Explorer